 Tia and Tamera felt like they could be role models for teens

-Tia and Tamera starred in Sister, Sister as teenagers, which meant much of their audience was children and teens around the same age.
+Tia and Tamera starred in Sister, Sister as teenagers, meaning much of their audience was children and teens their age.
 In the series, viewers saw the twins grow a bond thicker than wool while getting in trouble and realizing they have to face the consequences of their actions.

 "Because of the issues we face on the show, we get about 2,000 letters a month," Tamera said during a joint interview with Tia in 1999.
-Two Kidsday staff reporters reported on the interview and asked, "Do you feel you can be a role model for teens today?"
+A Kidsday staff reporter then asked, "Do you feel you can be a role model for teens today?"

-The twins were filming Sister, Sister and attending Pepperdine College part-time.
-It was challenging, but it made them perfect figures to look up to.
+The twins were filming Sister, Sister, and attending Pepperdine College part-time.
+It was challenging, but it made them perfect role models.

 "I'm not going to make light of that.
 It is very challenging.
 It takes a lot of courage and dedication," Tia said.

 Tia and Tamera Mowry were born in Germany, raised in Hawaii, and moved to Los Angeles as teens.
-Their father served in the army, and they referred to themselves as ex-Army brats.
-In their free time, they relaxed and lived as normal as possible.
+Their father served in the army, and they called themselves ex-Army brats.
+In their free time, they relaxed and lived as normally as possible.

 Watch Sister, Sister on Dabl